johnoneworks/aima-exercises/chapter-1/chapter-1.md

 Solution 16
 I don't think so, maybe I'm wrong, but genes only is a part of the decision of behavior, I think?
 Even if it's true, if what the genes are saying are intelligent, then wouldn't the animal be intelligent?

+Exercise 17
+“Surely animals, humans, and computers cannot be intelligent—they can do only what their constituent atoms are told to do by the laws of physics.”
+Is the latter statement true, and does it imply the former?

+Solution 17
+Now this is interesting.
+Being a materialist (if you are one), then this statement makes sense, where everything is determined by the laws of physics.
+In other words, if according to my definition, where intelligence implies a degree of "deciding", then there's no room for intelligence in the world.
+My way of circumvating this problem is that as long as there appears to have the appearance of making choices and the agent "makes" a choice, then I guess they are intelligent...

+Exercise 18
+Examine the AI literature to discover whether the following tasks can currently be solved by computers: - Playing a decent game of table tennis (Ping-Pong). - Driving in the center of Cairo, Egypt. - Driving in Victorville, California. - Buying a week’s worth of groceries at the market. - Buying a week’s worth of groceries on the Web. - Playing a decent game of bridge at a competitive level. - Discovering and proving new mathematical theorems. - Writing an intentionally funny story. - Giving competent legal advice in a specialized area of law. - Translating spoken English into spoken Swedish in real time. - Performing a complex surgical operation.

+Solution 18
+Didn't really do research, but all seems to be doable with AI now (2024).